Sound Fountain

 H. Arthur Brown brings to his Remington recordings the profound musical understanding and dynamic qualities which have earned for him an international reputation.

-Brown returned to New York City in 1930 but soon took up the post of violin teacher at New Mexico's "College of Agriculture and Mechanical Arts" (which today is called New Mexico State University in Las Cruces) located at a short distance from El Paso.
+Brown returned to New York City in 1930 but soon took up the post of violin teacher at New Mexico's "College of Agriculture and Mechanical Arts" (which today is called New Mexico State University, Las Cruces) located at a short distance from El Paso.

 He started to reorganize the El Paso Symphony Orchestra and gave the first concert in 1931.
 Two years later he was conducting the Louisville Symphony Orchestra as well.
 He conducted the El Paso SO until the scheduled season of 1951/52.